The Golden Peacock — A Cultural Symbol

 The idea of the “golden peacock”, however, is specific to Yiddish folktales and folksongs.
 This golden peacock often plays the role of a messenger between loved ones who find themselves separated from one another, like a bride and groom, or parents and a child.

 The rise of modern Yiddish literature saw the use of this motif in literary works.
-Writers broadened the symbolic range of the golden peacock so that the creature came to stand for the creative forces of the Jewish people, and to represent a gaze backwards to their origins, far-flung in time and space.
+Writers broadened the symbolic range of the golden peacock so that the creature came to stand for the creative forces of the Jewish people, and to represent longing for a lost sense of rootedness at a time and in a place long gone.

 The symbol caught on in the Yiddish cultural sphere to such an extent that the phrase "the golden peacock" became the title of a volume of poetry, a novel, a collection of songs for a Yiddish school, an anthology of Yiddish poetry in English translation, as well as the name of a Yiddish theater ensemble and a Yiddish publishing house.